 This boho living room has an elevated style.
 The sophisticated abstract wall art sets the perfect modern tone and contrasts with the vintage pink sofa and the tufted chocolate brown leather coffee table.

 This room is not a blur of patterns.
-Rather, the patterns that were chosen echo the chocolate brown accents.
+The patterns the designer chose echo the chocolate brown accents.
 The design is peppy and bright without being overwhelming.

 Chic Boho Style Child’s Bedroom